georgexyz19/georgexyz.com/content/posts/django-model-python-descriptor.md

 ```

 The `DeferredAttribute` class does not define a `__set__` method as descriptors
 in other articles.
-In such a case, the `b.name` in a statement `b.name = 'Python Tricks`
+In such a case, the `b.name` in a statement `b.name = 'Python Tricks'`
 refers to instance attribute, which overrides the `Book.name` class level attribute.
 The second answer in
 [this stack overflow post](https://stackoverflow.com/questions/48537906/how-do-keyword-arguments-interact-with-model-django?rq=1)